Greece4ever/pythematics/README.md

 > ![Complicated System Of Equations](Latex/base/complicated_matrix.png)

-We can easily solve that system by transforming it into the **Coefficient** Matrix and passing Outputs we want to get a seperate instance of **Vector**
+We can easily solve that system by transforming the equations  into the **Coefficient** Matrix,giving a tuple containing the name we choose for our each one of our **Unknowns** and passing the **Outputs** of each equation as a separate instance of the class  **Vector**

 ```python